ThomasByr/pac-man/README.md

 ## 💁 More infos and Usage

 > **Warning**
 > We use SDL2 as the only external dependency.
 Others dependencies are compiled from source (please see [lib](lib) folder).
+Note that if not specified, all files are written by @ThomasByr.
 >
 > Notable ones are :
 >
 > - ctpl.hpp, a C++11 header-only library for thread pools
+> - ini.hpp, a single-file header-only library for INI files
 > - json.hpp, a single-file header-only library for JSON (by Niels Lohmann)

 ## 🧪 Testing